greenpeace/planet4-docker-compose-dev/README.md

  * MySQL container as a database engines
  * Phpmyadmin container as a database administration application
  * nginx container to proxy requests to php-fpm
+ * redis container for object caching
+ * redis-commander container as a redis administration application

 ## How to set up the docker environment